Inlic/keepr/Readme.md

 - Cards follow a mansonry layout *(bootstrap card columns OR masonry)*
 	- I used bootstrap card-columns here, but needed to implement additional css to prevent issues on mobile display
 - Clicking on a `keep` card opens the `keep` in a modal which adheres to mock
-		- Understanding modals was a challenging process since I had not used them in prior projects, but I was able to figure out that it was similar to other Vue Components and it could be referenced where necessary.
 	- Keep Count
 	- View Count
 	- Keep Description